 What is the toughest G-Shock watch?
 It’s a question that is often asked but is difficult to answer definitively.
 By definition all G-Shock watches are extremely tough and all models are thoroughly tested by Casio R&D for shock resistance and 200-meter water resistance.
 However there are some G-Shock models that are generally considered to be the toughest, due to an extra-rugged exterior or unique structural components.
-We’ve limited our list to digital models for their practicality and value.

 The G-7900-3 is ideal for those who just want a rugged, no-nonsense watch that can take a lot of abuse.
 It is part of the G-RESCUE series designed for rescue workers.
 The oversized buttons and front backlight button allow for easy operation with gloves on.
 That along with its low-temperature resistant LCD display makes it a good choice for winter use.
 The thick multi-dimensional case and front screws give the G-7900-3 an extra-rugged look, and the olive green color of this model gives it a military vibe that adds to the toughness.
 The G-7900-3 is also equipped with a tide and moon graph for maritime users.